 Now obviously the entirety of “corrupt businesses and employees” is not comprised of servers.
 That makes all of the threats listed above significantly than mentioned.
 This group would also be comprised of all sorts of characters, with credit card “skimmers” being low on the list.
 Even then your credit card is more likely to be “skimmed” at the ATM or the gas pump than it is by a server.
 Anyone ready to give up those conveniences?

 So this had me wondering were servers actually fell on the list.
-“Breeches of data” is at a lowly 4.7%.
+Breaches of data is at a lowly 4.7%.
 Surely if this article was written, servers must be the primary culprits at least in the restaurant industry.
 Well these logical rules do not apply to those looking to scare people with sensationalistic headlines.
 It turns out that you are more likely to get your credit card information given to a restaurant stolen by hackers than by servers.
-40% of the data breeches discussed above occur in restaurants.
+40% of the data breaches discussed above occur in restaurants.
 If this accounts for more thefts than by servers, we are now down to under 2% or less than 0.1 times as likely to steal your credit card info than a friend or family member.
 This also does not account for the fact that a server who is skimming is going to do so with multiple credit cards.
 You really need to start hanging out with some more trustworthy people.
 May I suggest befriending your local neighborhood server?
 They apparently are over 10 times more trustworthy than the people you let in your home now.
+Invest in a certified data center before it’s too late for your business.